intel-analytics/ipex-llm/docs/docs/PythonUserGuide/install.md

 easy_install pip
 ```
 * Create the virtualenv package for dependencies.
+    * ```export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package```

-    * Under $ANALYTICS_ZOO_HOME (the dist directory under the Analytics Zoo project), you can find ```bin/python_package.sh```.
-Run this script to create the dependency virtual environment according to the dependencies listed in `requirements.txt`.
+    * Run ```${ANALYTICS_ZOO_HOME}/bin/python_package.sh``` to create the dependency virtual environment according to the dependencies listed in `requirements.txt`.
 You can add your own dependencies into this file if you wish.
 The current requirements only contain those needed for running Analytics Zoo Python examples and models.

     * After running this script, there will be `venv.zip` and `venv` directory generated in current directory.
 You can use them to submit your Python jobs.
 Please refer to [here](run.md#run-with-virtual-environment-on-yarn) for the commands to submit an Analytics Zoo Python job with the created virtual environment in Yarn cluster.